 Registering a death

-Let us help you through what is often a difficult time by registering the death and passing the information onto other relevant agencies on your behalf.
+Let us help you through what is often a difficult time by assisting you to register a death and advising you how to pass the information on to other relevant agencies.

-Please telephone one of our offices to arrange a telephone appointment to register a death or still-birth.
+Please contact one of our register offices to arrange an appointment to register a death or stillbirth.

 The registration must take place within 5 days of the death.